New Car Insurance Grace Period: How Long Do You Have to Add a Car to Your Policy?

 • Leased vehicles require proof of coverage — typically at or above the lessor's minimum requirements — before the dealership hands over the keys.

-If you're financing, understand that GAP insurance is often worth considering for new vehicles, since cars depreciate quickly and your standard policy may not cover the full loan balance in a total loss.
+If you're financing, GAP insurance is often worth considering for new vehicles, since cars depreciate quickly and your standard policy may not cover the full loan balance in a total loss.
+The table below shows 2025 average full coverage premiums for the most popular new vehicles:

 Dealership Requirements & State Variations